cdelorme/system-setup/linux/debian/software/connman.md

 This is absolutely essential for laptop users, and was a convenient tool for a desktop to toggle the devices on and off.

 There is one problem, if the taskbar is at the bottom of the screen then the ui package breaks.
-To fix it, you can move the taskbar to the top of the screen, or compile the software yourself.
+To fix it, you can move the taskbar to the top of the screen, or compile the latest patched version yourself.

 It depends on three packages: